cf73/humanity/content/collections/books/lost-in-translation-an-illustrated-compendium-of-untranslatable-words-from-around-the-world-public-library.md

               rel: null
               target: null
               title: null
+          -
+            type: bold
         text: 'can reveal volumes about the human condition' -
         type: text
+        marks:
+          -
+            type: bold
+        text: ','
+      -
+        type: text
-        text: ', is often best illuminated through the negative space around it — those foreign words so rich and layered in meaning that the English language, despite its own '
+        text: ' is often best illuminated through the negative space around it — those foreign words so rich and layered in meaning that the English language, despite its own '
       -
         type: text
         marks: